You will study five core modules:

 This module aims to outline the range of practical and professional skills that are required in running a heritage site.
-It looks at the issues surrounding financial management and fundraising, the management of people, including staff and volunteers as well the wider national and international context of museum charging, arts sponsorship, and external funding.
+It looks at the issues surrounding financial management and fundraising, the management of people, including staff and volunteers as well the wider national and international context of museum charging, arts sponsorship, the relationship to the creative arts sector, and external funding.
 The module also covers the marketing of heritage sites, including the increasing importance of digital media and social networking.
 Assessment is through the creation of a feasibility study for a new heritage attraction.

 This module explores good practice in interpretation, the art of revealing to visitors the meaning and significance of objects and places.
 The philosophy of interpretation is considered and issues such as selectivity and bias are debated.
 Interpretation is considered in the contexts of recreation management, tourism, education and museums.
 Key concepts include communication theory, interpretative planning and programming, exhibition design and layout, visitor behaviour, interpretative media, language for interpretation, monitoring and evaluation.